NuriaQueralt/bioknowledge-reviewer/README.md

 ~~~~

+_Note_: Neo4j server needs some seconds to be up and running.
+Wait a moment to proceed and run the next cell.
+If even waiting the server is not up, run this cell twice.

 Alternatively, you can get edges and nodes from file.
 This is useful in case you want to explore hypotheses with another graph you created before.
 The workflow should then be:

 ~~~~